 Each legend evokes characters, events, and beliefs that help us understand the collective identity of Olhão: the courage of its fishermen, their respect for the sea, their coexistence with the unknown, and the deep sense of belonging to a community that has always known how to resist and reinvent itself.

-We’ll end the tour with a tasting of some of Olhão’s traditional gastronomic delights.
+We’ll end the tour with a tasting of some of Olhão’s traditional gastronomic delights and a discussion about the museum’s work with its local communities.

 A visit to the Eco-cork factory in São Brás de Alportel immerses us in the world of cork, one of Portugal’s most emblematic natural materials, one of Portugal’s greatest natural treasures and one of its most exported products worldwide.